Martha Somerman

-Martha J. Somerman (*March 13, 1947 in Brooklyn, NY, USA) is an internationally known researcher and educator in Medicine, focusing on defining the key regulators controlling development, maintenance, and regeneration of dental, oral, and craniofacial tissues.
-She is currently (updated Nov 06, 2019) Chief Lab of Laboratory of Oral Connective Tissue Biology (LOCTB) at NIH's National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and Director of the National Institute of Dental and Craniofacial Research (NIDCR), a part of the National Institutes of Health (NIH) located in Bethesda, Maryland, USA.
+Martha J. Somerman (b.
+March 13, 1947 in Brooklyn, New York) is an internationally known researcher and educator in medicine, focusing on defining the key regulators controlling development, maintenance, and regeneration of dental, oral, and craniofacial tissues.
+She was Chief of the Laboratory of Oral Connective Tissue Biology (LOCTB) at the National Institutes of Health's National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) and Director of the National Institute of Dental and Craniofacial Research (NIDCR), a part of the National Institutes of Health (NIH) located in Bethesda, Maryland.
+She was the first woman to lead NIDCR.
+Dr. Somerman retired as the director of NIDCR on December 31, 2019, serving nine years.

 Early life and education

-Martha J. Somerman was born on March 13, 1947, in Brooklyn, N.Y., U.S.A.
-Martha Somerman gained a Bachelor of Arts (BA) from New York University, Master of Science (MS) from Hunter College, Doctor of Dental Surgery (DDS) from New York University, and a PhD from the University of Rochester.
+Martha J. Somerman was born on March 13, 1947, in Brooklyn, New York.
+Martha Somerman earned a Bachelor of Arts from New York University, a Master of Science from Hunter College, a Doctor of Dental Surgery from New York University, a Certificate in Periodontology in 1978, and a PhD in Pharmacology from the University of Rochester in 1980.